NinjaMuffin08/ESX_News/README.md

 3. Players get their share of the social interaction in terms of money :)

 Cons:
-Likes and updates are updated only upon restart due to performance reasons
+Likes and updates are updated only upon restart.
+Will add the necessary server event when I have time.

 Todo:
 1. Add loading icon (loading long articles may take time after last update)